KameliaBnh/BeeTect/README.md

 You can also select supplementary files for the model summary in the HTML report exported to be more complete: the confusion matric .png file, the F1 curve .png file, the results .png file and the opt.yaml file containing the YOLO model parameters.
 To add these files, you have to check the box and browse through your files via the file dialogs.

+When a new model is added, the dropdown menu showing the available models automatically updates itself.

 #### Results /  Batch folder

-* It is also mandatory to select a 'Batch folder' before testing the selected model on the selected images: to do that, click on the 'Select Batch Folder' button in the main window:
+* It is also mandatory to select a 'Batch folder' before testing the selected model on the selected images (You will not be able to start the detection if a folder has not been selected first): to do that, click on the 'Select Batch Folder' button in the main window:

 <img width="182" alt="image" src="https://user-images.githubusercontent.com/126243509/230939381-e16cd402-39ac-47cb-a375-48b9e5467f42.png">